BuddhistCAT/New-Project-Template/documentation/README.md

 ### 2) Create the translation resources

 Create a new branch in Github named `first_phase` by clicking the branches selector, then typing `first_phase` into the text and clicking `Create branch`.
-This will automatically prepare everything for Transifex
+This will automatically prepare everything for Transifex.

+NOTE: The status of the automated process can be followed in `Actions` tab.

 ### 3) Create a new project in Transifex